microsoft/vscode-wiki/Issue-Tracking.md

 ## Duplicates

-Duplicate bugs are closed with a comment `duplicates bug #issue`
+Duplicate bugs are closed with a comment `duplicates #issue`

 ## Issue Triage